-The Propaq MD has an RFU indicator on the front panel that indicates if the device is ready for use.
+The Propaq M has an RFU indicator on the front panel that indicates if the device is ready for use.
 The RFU indicator has three states which are described in the following table.

 State Description Action Ready for Use The device is ready for use.
-Patient monitoring, defibrillation, and pacing parameters are functional and the battery is above the low battery capacity.
+Patient monitoring is functional and the battery is above the low battery capacity.
 Note: If the device is plugged into the auxiliary power adapter, the Ready for Use indicator may display even if the battery is depleted.
-Check the status of the battery before removing the device from the auxiliary power adapter.
-None required.
-Flashing One or more of the following has occurred: The battery is not properly installed.
+Check the status of the battery before removing the device from the None required.
+Flashing auxiliary power adapter.
+One or more of the following has occurred: The battery is not properly installed.
 A low battery is installed.
 A battery fault has occurred.
 There is no battery installed while connected to auxiliary power.
-One or more patient monitoring parameters have failed self-test (NIBP, SpO 2 , CO 2 , IBP, or Temp).
+One or more patient monitoring parameters have failed self-test (NIBP, SpO2, CO2, IBP, or Temp).
 The front panel button self-test failed.
 The speech database self-test failed.
 Install a fully charged battery in the unit and check the RFU indicator again.
 If the RFU indicator continues to flash, remove the unit from service and contact the appropriate technical personnel or the ZOLL Technical Service Department.
 Do Not Use One or more of the following has occurred: The battery is not properly installed.
 No battery is installed and auxiliary power is not present.
 A very low battery (below software shutdown limit) was installed.
-ECG, defibrillator, or pacer self-tests have failed, or other critical self-tests have failed.
+ECG self-tests have failed, or other critical self-tests have failed.
 Install a fully charged battery in the unit and check the RFU indicator again.
 If the RFU indicator continues to display the Do Not Use symbol, remove the unit from service and contact the appropriate technical personnel or the ZOLL Technical Service Department.